MinecraftForge/Documentation/docs/gettingstarted/proxies.md

     // Put whatever methods here
   }
   ```
-  Then you extend your clientproxy fom this commonrproxy to get access to the methods, and in your `@Mod`-class you just have the CommonProxy be your serverSide-proxy and proceed like normal.
+  Then you extend your clientproxy from this commonproxy to get access to the methods, and in your `@Mod`-class you just have the CommonProxy be your serverSide-proxy and proceed like normal.
 Note that even the methods that only do something in client have to be still present and at least empty here or your code **will** crash on server.